pyrox18/GuidBase64/README.md

 - `UseStandardBase64Encoding()`: Configures the `Base64Guid` object to use the standard base 64 character set with the `+` and `/` characters instead of `-` and `_`, as specified in [RFC 4648 Section 4](https://tools.ietf.org/html/rfc4648#section-4).
 This format is not URL- and filename-safe.
 - `UsePadding()`: Configures the `Base64Guid` object to retain the padding characters present at the end of the base 64 string representation (which is always two `=` characters, i.e. `==`).
 This may cause issues if used with URLs.

+## Contributing

+Refer to the CONTRIBUTING.md file for more information on how to contribute to this project.

 ## License

 This library is licensed under the MIT license.